Heracleion: Egyptian references

 One of the twin steles of the Decree of Nectanebo I. The other stele was not found until Heracleion's discovery in 2000, which led to the revelation that Thonis and Heracleion were the same city.

 Until very recently the site had been known only from a few literary and epigraphic sources, one of which interestingly mentions the site as an emporion, just like Naukratis.

 Heracleion is also mentioned in the twin steles of the Decree of Nectanebo I (the first of which is known as the 'Stele of Naukratis'), which specify that one tenth of the taxes on imports passing through the town of Thonis (Heracleion) were to be given to the ancient sanctuary of Neith of Sais.
+Both of the twin steles are on display at the Graeco-Roman-Museum in Alexandria.
 The city is also mentioned in the Decree of Canopus honoring Pharaoh Ptolemy III, which describes donations, sacrifices and a procession on water.